acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 1. Fork the repository.

-2. This project uses [GitFlow].
-That is, new [features] are branched from/merged into [develop].
+2. Create a short-lived branch from `main` for each change and merge it back through a pull request.
-New [releases] are periodically made from [develop], then merged back into [master], which is the stable work history.
-[Tagged] versions are [releases] at a point in time, citable via [ORCID]. for reproducibility.
+The final v1.0.0 release will be tagged directly from `main`; tagged versions are citable via [ORCID] for reproducibility.

 3. Familiarize yourself with [doctest] and the [Gherkin] syntax.